 (8) If within 21 days after being notified under subsection (7) the employer notifies the Director in accordance with the regulations that the employer considers that the degree of disability is less than the relevant level, a dispute arises for the purposes of Part XI.

-(9) The Director is to consider the dispute in consultation with the parties.

-(10) Except in a case to which subsection (11) applies, if the dispute is not resolved by agreement it is to be dealt with under Part XI, and for that purpose —

-(a) an application is taken to have been made by the worker under section 181; and

-(b) the requirement to give copies under section 182 does not apply.
+[(9), (10) deleted]

 (11) If the dispute relates to an injury mentioned in section 33, 34 or 35, the dispute is to be referred to a medical panel for determination as described in section 36 and so far as applicable this Act applies in relation to the reference as if it were a reference under section 36 except that the only question to be considered and determined on the reference is the question that was referred.

 (12) Unless notification is given by the employer under subsection (8), the employer is to be regarded as having agreed that the degree of disability is not less than the relevant level.

 [Section 93D inserted by No. 34 of 1999 s.
 32(5); amended by No. 42 of 2004 s.
-76, 146 and 147.]
+76, 146 and 147; No. 31 of 2011 s.
+29.]

 93E.
 Constraints on awards and paying compensation